cwellsx/apis/README.md

 ## What

-This lets you browse the APIs of .NET solutions:
+Browse the APIs of .NET solutions:

-- Reads your .NET assemblies, using Reflection
+- Read .NET assemblies using Reflection
-- Graphs your APIs, between and within assemblies
+- Graph APIs between or within assemblies

-Its UI lets you customize the view:
+UI to customize the graph view:

 - Cluster nodes into groups
 - Hide and show nodes